Seneca-ICTOER/OPS445/docs/B-Assignments/online-assignment2.md

 ### Permitted Modules

-**Your python script is allowed to import only the os, subprocess, argparse and sys modules from the standard library.**
+**Your python script is allowed to import only the subprocess, argparse and sys modules from the standard library.**

 ### Required Functions